rruizriol/movie-trailer-website/README.md

 to review the movies and watch the trailers:

 The application is located inside the folder AppCode.
 In order to executed the application do the following
+- Download the repository
-- Open a console
+- Open a command console
-- Change your current directory to the folder AppCode
+- Change your current directory to the folder movie-trailer-website/AppCode
 - Execute this python create_content.py